Onkar-Kul/Buyer-Seller/README.md

 user's role (Buyer, Seller, or Superadmin).
 Buyers and Sellers see KPI cards with key information related to their purchases or sales, while Superadmins can manage buyers and sellers.

-The system is built with Django, providing a robust backend to handle all inventory operations while leveraging RESTful API architecture for frontend integrations.
+The system is built with Django, providing a robust backend to handle all buyer-seller operations while leveraging RESTful API architecture for frontend integrations.
 ![GitHub](https://img.shields.io/badge/GitHub-Buyer_seller_management-blue?style=flat-square&logo=github)
 ![Django](https://img.shields.io/badge/Django-Python-yellow?style=flat-square&logo=django)